Passwordless authentication via magic link is an interesting alternative to email-password authentication solutions like Devise.

 class PasswordlessMailerPreview < ActionMailer::Preview

-# http://localhost:3000/rails/mailers/passwordless_mailer/magic_link
+# http://localhost:3000/rails/mailers/passwordless_mailer/sign_in

-def magic_link
+def sign_in

-session = Passwordless::Session.first
+session = Passwordless::Session.create!(authenticatable: user)

 end